 Canyonlands National Park is a showcase of geology.
-In each of the districts, visitors can see the remarkable effects of millions of years of erosion on a landscape of sedimentary rock.
-For hundreds of millions of years, material was deposited from a variety of sources in what is now Canyonlands National Park.
-As movements in the earth’s crust altered surface features and the North American continent migrated north from the equator, the local environment changed dramatically.
+In each of the park's districts, visitors can see the remarkable effects of millions of years of erosion on a landscape of sedimentary rock.
+Pictured above, the Green River has carved a channel out of rock layers deposited nearly 300 million years ago.

 Did You Know?